machingclee/machingclee.github.io/static/media/382-terraform-modularization.8316a9f7.md

 ![](/assets/img/2025-04-09-03-05-44.png)

-then in the internal state
+then terraform creates an `id` in the internal state

 <Example>
 <b>module.networking.aws_nat_gateway.main</b>
 </Example>

-becomes one of the ids that is bound to the aws resource id.
+and bind it to the aws resource id.
+The binding is saved in the terraform cloud.

 Now because of one more level of modularization, the new internal state id should be

 <Example>
-<b>module.billie.module.networking.aws_nat_gateway.main</b>
+module.billie.<b>module.networking.aws_nat_gateway.main</b>
 </Example>

-Namely, we simply prepend all the existing ids by `module.billie`.
+Namely, we simply prepend all the existing `id`'s by `module.billie`.
 This can be achieved by:

 ##### Transition script